VanessaBusekrus/java-intro/README.md

 - `HelloWorld/` - A basic "Hello, World!" example (`Main.java`).
 - `MortgageCalculator/` - A small mortgage calculator example (`Main.java`).

-> Note: Some directories may contain `.class` files (compiled bytecode).
-Source `.java` files are the authoritative source; recompile if needed.

 ## Requirements

 - Java JDK 8 or newer installed (OpenJDK or Oracle JDK).